Directives¶

 In all cases, Syntax highlighting is provided by Pygments.
 When using literal blocks, this is configured using

-directives in the source file.
+any highlight directives in the source file.
 When a highlight

-directive is encountered, it is used until the next highlight
+directive is encountered, it is used until the next highlight directive is

 encountered.
-If there is no highlight
+If there is no highlight directive in the file, the global

 highlighting language is used.
-This defaults to python
+This defaults to python but can be

-configured using the highlight_language
+configured using the highlight_language config value.
+The following

 values are supported: